 At maturity, it looks a bit like an elongated, bright red cherry and, in fact, its name references cherries, but it isn’t related to them at all.
 No, this isn’t a riddle.
 I’m talking about growing cornelian cherries.
 You may not be familiar with cornelian cherry cultivation and wonder what the heck is a cornelian cherry plant?
 Keep reading to find out how to grow cornelian cherry trees, uses for cornelian cherries, and other interesting facts about the plant.

 What is a Cornelian Cherry Plant?

 Cornelian cherries (Cornus mas) are actually members of the dogwood family and native to areas of Eastern Europe and Western Asia (they even survive in Siberia!).
-They are shrub-like trees that can grow up to 15-25 feet in height if left unpruned.
+They are shrub-like trees that can grow up to 15-25 feet (4.5 to 7.5 m.) in height if left unpruned.
 The plant can live and be fruitful for up to 100 years.

 They bloom early in the season, even prior to forsythia, and bloom for an extended period of time, carpeting the tree in a yellow haze of tiny blossoms.
 The bark of the tree is flaky, gray-brown to brown.
 Bright green glossy leaves turn purplish-red in the fall.

 Yes, cornelian cherries are very edible.
 Although the plant is known primarily as an ornamental in the United States, ancient Greeks have been growing cornelian cherries for 7,000 years!